togiberlin/ui_ux_handbook/ch1_how_to_use_this_book/README.md

 Chapter 3, is information related to User Interface and User Experience Design.

-Chapter 4, is about working as a remote contractor.
+Chapter 4, is about The Permanent Remote UX Designer.

 Chapter 5, is about jobs boards related to UX Design.